till-kolditz/chrome-ext-read-aloud/README.md

     * https://www.checkpoint.com/de/press-releases/check-point-acquires-lakera-to-deliver-end-to-end-ai-security-for-enterprises/ -- Here the main body text starts with "Check Point Press Releases" and ends with the paragraph about "Legal Notice Regarding Forward-Looking Statements".
     * https://www.phoronix.com/news/Linus-Torvalds-Too-Many-LSM -- Here the main body starts at "Torvalds On Linux Security Modules:" and ends with the paragraph about "Popular News This Week".
 * Remove the explicit markers for the webpages, since this is just overfitting.
+* Generate an icon with an abstract person's face from the side with an open mouth, such as if the person was saying "ah" at the moment.
+* Make the image an svg, reduce the space around the face and use the image as the extension's icon.

 # Folder Structure
 * read-main-body-aloud/